 we have to make a long journey from the east.

 We have to follow a star, lose it and discover it again many times,

 until finally it halts over the place where he is.

-Liturgical Resources for Year C (Luke)
+Liturgical Resources for Year C (Matthew)